Is it a wise decision to nap, or not? Here’s what you need to know before joining the nap club.

 While there are some situations where napping is appropriate, I see many folks napping because it’s all the rage right now.
 So let’s look at some answers together.

 - Am I using naps to cope with or avoid sleeping problems because it feels easier?
-If so, then naps are just another tip, trick, hack, or remedy that’s distracting you from a long-term solution.
+If so, then naps may be another tip, trick, hack, or fad remedy that’s distracting you from a real, lasting solution.

 - Am I stuck in a sleep-wake pattern that feels “off”?
 In other words, you typically have more energy when it’s time to be tired, or you’re sleepy when it’s time to be awake.
 If so, your naps may be training you into a rhythm that’s misaligned with what you want long-term.

 - Am I napping because I’m bored, languishing, or otherwise feeling unengaged or disconnected from life?
-If so, you may also want to consult a therapist about possible depression.
+If so, you may also want to consult a therapist.

-An occasional nap could be exactly what you need.
+An occasional nap could be exactly what you need, because it provides a short respite from the day.
 But if you’re feeling a consistent call to nap, this can also be symptomatic of a larger problem with chronic sleeplessness–one you’d be much better off addressing now, before it leads to more serious health issues.

-When might a nap be a wise choice?
+Under what circumstances might napping be a wise choice?

 That said, napping can be a wise decision if you fall into one of these categories: